Octavius-Dante/Arthelais/ex_27/Readme.md

 </br> It was initially developed by an organization called *OASIS* nad later acquired by *Microsoft* and became an Open source.
 </br> OData is a **REST (Representational State transfer)** also known as **Stateless communication.**

+**OData Service is an open source** in the genration oftechnology and gthe workld of web applciaiton billions of organizations are using it in day to day life this can be build using JAVA, .Net, Java Script also in cloud abased applciaitons.